United States support for Israel in the Gaza war

-Following the October 7 attacks and the outbreak of the Gaza war, the United States has provided extensive military, diplomatic, and financial support to Israel throughout the Gaza war.
-This included rapid deployment of warships and military aircraft, billions in military aid, expedited weapons shipments —including guided missiles, artillery shells, and advanced defense systems.
-The U.S. repeatedly vetoed multiple UN ceasefire resolutions and shielded Israel from international legal scrutiny even as civilian casualties in Gaza mounted and humanitarian conditions worsened.
+The United States has provided extensive military, diplomatic, and financial support to Israel during the ongoing Gaza war.
+This has included rapid deployment of warships and military aircraft, billions of dollars in military aid and expedited weapons shipments — including guided missiles, artillery shells, and advanced defense systems.

-Despite internal State Department reports documenting more than 500 potential violations of international law by Israel, no action was taken.
-White House lawyers rejected internal findings that Israel was deliberately blocking humanitarian aid.
-Protests erupted nationwide, including resignations from over a dozen U.S. officials, and large-scale demonstrations on university campuses and outside defense contractors.
-Legal experts, lawmakers, and rights groups have cited violations of the Leahy Law and Foreign Assistance Act, urging the Biden administration to stop arming Israel.

-After an initial period of Western support for the offensive, Israel and the United States became increasingly isolated amid growing worldwide calls for a ceasefire, with the US vetoing three United Nations Security Council resolutions calling for a humanitarian ceasefire.
-International rights groups have condemned the U.S. for providing military and diplomatic support to Israel that they say risks complicity in Israeli war crimes.
+After an initial period of broader Western support for Israel's offensive, Israel and the United States have become increasingly isolated amid growing worldwide calls for a ceasefire, with the US vetoing six United Nations Security Council resolutions calling for a ceasefire.
+International rights groups have condemned the U.S. for providing support to Israel which they say risks complicity in Israeli war crimes and violations of the Leahy Law and Foreign Assistance Act.

-As the war went on, tensions between the Israeli government and the Biden administration began to grow.
-The US government became more publicly critical of Israel as Palestinian civilian casualties rose and opposition grew.
+As the war continued, tensions between the Israeli government and the Biden administration began to grow.
+Some in the US government became more publicly critical of Israel as Palestinian civilian casualties rose and opposition grew.
+Over a dozen U.S. officials resigned, and there were large-scale demonstrations on university campuses and outside defense contractors.
 In February 2024, the Biden administration issued a national security directive requiring written assurances from Israel that it was using US-supplied weapons in line with international law.
-In March 2024, the US began calling for an immediate and sustained ceasefire linked to the release of hostages, and Israel berated the US for allowing a ceasefire resolution to pass at the UN Security Council.
+In March 2024, the US began calling for an immediate and sustained ceasefire linked to the release of hostages, and Israel criticized the US for allowing a ceasefire resolution to pass at the UN Security Council.
 The US also voiced its opposition to much of Israel's post-war plan for Gaza.
 Despite this, however, American weapons transfers to Israel continued.